 Are there any new facilities planned?

 Yes, there are.
-Step 1 is the development of a Site Master Plan, which is required by the City of Tampa, the Bishop of the Diocese of St. Petersburg, and the Parish Advisory Board.
+The first step is the development of a Site Master Plan, which is required by the City of Tampa, the Bishop of the Diocese of St. Petersburg, and the Parish Advisory Board.
 As part of that process, initial ideas will become proposals, which then have the opportunity to become plans.